From Elisa Lam to Richard Ramirez, the Cecil Hotel's history has been filled with bizarre horrors since it was built in

 Such stories of violence are not simply a thing of the past.
 Decades after Short, one of the most mysterious deaths ever to take place at the Cecil Hotel happened as recently as 2013.

 In 2013, Canadian college student Elisa Lam was found dead inside the water tank on the roof of the hotel three weeks after she had gone missing.
 Her naked corpse was found after hotel guests had complained of bad water pressure and a “funny taste” to the water.
 Though authorities ruled her death as an accidental drowning, critics believed otherwise.

 Before her death, surveillance cameras caught Lam acting strangely in an elevator, at times appearing to yell at someone out of view, as well as apparently attempting to hide from someone while pressing multiple elevator buttons and waving her arms erratically.

 After the video surfaced publicly, many people began to believe that the rumors of the hotel being haunted might be true.
-Horror aficionados began drawing parallels between the Black Dahlia murder and Lam’s murder, pointing out that both women were in their twenties, traveling alone from L.A. to San Diego, last seen at the Cecil Hotel, and were missing for several days before their bodies were found.
+Horror aficionados began drawing parallels between the Black Dahlia murder and Lam’s disappearance, pointing out that both women were in their twenties, traveling alone from L.A. to San Diego, last seen at the Cecil Hotel, and were missing for several days before their bodies were found.

 The Cecil Hotel Today

 The last body was found at the hotel in 2015 — a man who reportedly committed suicide — and ghost stories and rumors of the hotel’s haunting swirled once more.
 The hotel even subsequently served as the chilling inspiration for a season of American Horror Story about a hotel that’s home to unimaginable murder and mayhem.

 But in 2011, the Cecil attempted to shake off its macabre history by rebranding itself as the Stay On Main Hotel and Hostel, a $75-per-night budget hotel for tourists.
 Several years later, New York City developers signed a 99-year lease and began gut-renovating the building to include an upscale boutique hotel and hundreds of fully furnished micro-units in keeping with the surging co-living craze.